glortho/react-keydown/README.md

 }
 ```

 This is a convenience method, but also lets you specify a larger view context where this key binding should be active.
-Sometimes the component where the binding is declared is too small on its own, not receiving focus appropriately.
+Sometimes the component where the binding is declared is too small on its own.

 ## Demo